RyanTheAllmighty/Dockerfiles/nginx/README.md

 ## /etc/nginx/conf.d/
 This directory is where nginx reads all it's additional configuration files from.

-## /mnt/logs/nginx/
-This directory is where all of the nginx logs are stored.
-Please note that this image expects to host only one site and that it's logs are stored at 'site-access.log' and 'site-error.log'.
-Any deviation from this may or may not work correctly.

 ## /mnt/site/
 This directory is where I store my applications code generally.
 It is chowned to the nginx user and group on container startup if it exists.